scalacenter/course-management-tools/README.md

 [ericloots@Eric-Loots-MBP] $ cd /lbt/FTTAS-v1.3.0/fast-track-akka-scala

 [ericloots@Eric-Loots-MBP] $ git st
-On branch master
+On branch main
-Your branch is up-to-date with 'origin/master'.
+Your branch is up-to-date with 'origin/main'.
 Untracked files:
   (use "git add <file>..." to include in what will be committed)